danidiaz/red-black-record/README.md

   example).

-  If you don't need to explicitly target *individual* fields in the generic representation, you'll be better using generics-sop instead of red-black-record.
+  If you don't need to explicitly target *individual* fields in the generic representation, you'll be better off using generics-sop instead of red-black-record.

   On top of generics-sop, records-sop provides named field accessors and record